1995 Chevrolet Blazer from North America - Comments

 28th Jan 2003, 22:58

 I owned a 96 Blazer.
-I purchased the 7 year 100K mile warranty $0 deductible from Warranty Direct and was damn luck I did.
+I purchased the 7 year 100K mile warranty $0 deductible from Warranty Direct, and was damn luck I did.
 The vehicle never towed a thing and was always babied with 2500 mile oil changes.
-Over the course of 5 years I went through 4 sets of Oil Cooler Lines, 1 heater core, 1 transmission, 4 pinion seals, upper ball joints, a power drivers seat, intake manifold gasket, thermostat, A/C compressor, A/C condensor, belt tensioner and water pump.
-BEWARE of the Dexcool coolant in those Blazers and Jimmy's.
-It is causing major havoc on the coolant systems and heater cores.
-The coolant is sludging up over time and there is actually a class-action lawsuit against GM because of it.
-You can read about it here http://www.geocities.com/b_gillie/dexcool_problems.html.
+Over the course of 5 years, I went through 4 sets of oil cooler lines, 1 heater core, 1 transmission, 4 pinion seals, upper ball joints, a power drivers seat, intake manifold gasket, thermostat, A/C compressor, A/C condenser, belt tensioner and water pump.

-Good Luck, I was lucky and sold mine at 88K.
+Good luck.
+I was lucky and sold mine at 88K.

 31st Jan 2003, 14:25